 And, if you haven’t checked out video content from The Social Academic on YouTube yet, you’re missing out!
 I have live interview guests, quick tips, and more.

 Thanks for joining me for this interview with Dr. Ruth C. White.
-Until next time.
+Until next time, check out my guest post on how video can help your personal website.

 Subscribe to The Social Academic blog.